 What is Personal Information?

 We use personal information only to serve your professional liability insurance needs and to administer the Program.
-We collect, use and disclose personal information for purposes a reasonable person would consider appropriate in the circumstances.
+We collect, use and disclose personal information only for purposes a reasonable person would consider appropriate in the circumstances.

 Specifically, we collect and use personal information for the purposes of:

-To fulfil the Identified Purposes, we work with organizations that assist us in providing the insurance, including the participating insurers, reinsures, insurance brokers or agents, actuaries, claims adjusters, lawyers, investigators and experts or other consultants ("Program Facilitators").
+To fulfil the Identified Purposes, we work with organizations that assist us in providing the insurance, including the participating insurers, reinsurers, insurance brokers or agents, actuaries, claims adjusters, lawyers, investigators and experts or other consultants ("Program Facilitators").
 To fulfil the Identified Purposes, we may disclose your personal information to the Program Facilitators and the Program Facilitators may collect your personal information on our behalf.
 In the underwriting process, for example, we disclose personal information to our program insurer(s).
 To fulfil the Identified Purposes, we may also disclose your personal information to third parties involved in handling claims.

 We disclose basic policy information, including but not limited to your name and the number, limit and expiry date of your policy, to your Provincial Institute for the purpose of providing them with proof of the existence and status of your professional liability insurance.
-For members practicing in Quebec, we also provide the Ordre des comptables agréés du Québec with a copy of your policy.
+For members practicing in Quebec, we also provide the Ordre des comptables professionnels agréés du Québec with a copy of your policy.
 We disclose this information as part of our service to you to assist you in meeting your provincial regulatory requirements.
 You may withdraw consent to this disclosure by notifying us in writing at the time of application for insurance [See Withdrawing Consent, below].